Near Alamance in Alamance County, North Carolina — The American South (South Atlantic)

 Erected 2014 by Alamance County Historical Museum.

 Location.
 36° 1.15′ N, 79° 29.433′ W. Marker is near Alamance, North Carolina, in Alamance County.
-Marker can be reached from the intersection of Bellemont-Alamance Road (State Highway 62) and Kimesville Road (County Route 1113), on the right when traveling west.
-Touch for map.
-Marker is located in the parking lot of the Alamance County Historical Museum.
+Marker can be reached from the intersection of Bellemont-Alamance Road (State Touch for map.
 Marker is at or near this postal address: 4777 S NC Hwy 62, Burlington NC 27215, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-A different marker also named Oak Grove Plantation St. Paul's Lutheran Church (approx. 0.7 miles away); Trading Path (approx. 1.2 miles away); Battle of Clapp's Mill (approx. 1.3 miles away); Alamance Cotton Mill (approx. 1.4 miles away); Johnston Moves West (approx. 1.4 miles away); Tryon’s Camp (approx. 1.4 miles away); The Battle of the Alamance (approx. 1.8 miles away).
+A different marker also named Oak Grove Plantation (a few steps from this marker); St. Paul's Lutheran Church (approx. 0.7 miles away); Trading Path (approx. 1.2 miles away); Battle of Clapp's Mill (approx. 1.3 miles away); Alamance Cotton Mill (approx. 1.4 miles away); Johnston Moves West (approx. 1.4 miles away); Tryon’s Camp (approx. 1.4 miles away); A Revolutionary War Connection (approx. 1.8 miles away).
 Touch for a list and map of all markers in Alamance.

 Also see . . .
 Alamance County Historical Museum.
 (Submitted on June 16, 2014.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 15, 2014, by Patrick G. Jordan of Graham, North Carolina.
-This page has been viewed 579 times since then and 4 times this year.
+It was originally submitted on June 15, 2014, by Patrick G. Jordan of Graham, North Carolina.
+This page has been viewed 818 times since then and 147 times this year.
 Photos: 1, 2. submitted on June 15, 2014, by Patrick G. Jordan of Graham, North Carolina. • Bernard Fisher was the editor who published this page.